codefresh-io/docs.codefresh.io/_docs/dashboards/images.md

 toc: true
 ---

+Images from connected registries are displayed in a

-## Images dashboard
+## Access the Images dashboard

+There are several ways to get to the

 * In the Codefresh UI, from Artifacts in the sidebar, select [Images](https://g.codefresh.io/2.0/images){:target="\_blank"}.

-Image views are layered to show three levels of data:
+Image views to show three levels of data:

 1. Repository and application deployment
 1. Tags
 1. Summary with metadata and binary information

-### Filters for Image views
+## Filters for Image views
-As with any resource in Codefresh, the Image dashboard  support filters that allow you focus on the data that's important to you.
+As with any resource in Codefresh, the Images dashboard supports filters that allow you focus on the data that's important to you.
 Most image filters support multi-selection.
 Unless otherwise indicated, the filters are common to all view levels.

 {: .table .table-bordered .table-hover}